o3de/o3de-extras/Templates/Ros2FleetRobotTemplate/README.md

 - is controlled via the `cmd_vel` topic (see [Robot Control](https://docs.o3de.org/docs/user-guide/interactivity/robotics/concepts-and-components-overview/#robot-control)).

 When you have your robot set up:
-- create a prefab out of it (skip if URDF importer did that for you),
+- create a prefab out of it (skip if the URDF importer did that for you),
-- load the `Warehouse` level,
+- build the O3DE project so the prefab is processed into a `.spawnable` asset,
-- assign the prefab to the `RobotSpawner` entity inside `ROS2 Spawner Component` with a preferred name.
+- load the `Warehouse` level.

-Then you can alter `fleet_config.yaml` file to change the robot name to the assigned one, and start the fleet simulation with your robot!
+Then update `fleet_config.yaml` to set `robot_uri` to the `.spawnable` asset path of your prefab (e.g. `product_asset:///prefabs/myrobot.spawnable`) and start the fleet simulation with your robot!

 ### Building